nystudio107/retour/README.md

 ## Retour Changelog

+### 1.0.9 -- 2016.06.04

+* [Improved] Retour checks to ensure that no two redirects have the same redirectSrcUrl
+* [Improved] The Statistics page handles really long URLs better now
+* [Improved] If you save a redirect, either static or dynamic, with an empty Legacy URL Pattern, retour now deletes it
+* [Improved] Updated the README.md

 ### 1.0.8 -- 2016.05.30

 * [Improved] Revamped Retour to key off of the ElementID rather than the EntryID